Life After Hate: History

-Life After Hate was founded in 2010 by Christian Picciolini, Angela King, Arno Michaelis, Antony (Tony) McAleer, Frankie Meeink, and Sammy Rangel.
-The organization was named after a blog entitled, "Life After Hate" by Michaelis.
+Life After Hate was founded in 2011 by Angela King, Frankie Meeink, Arno Michaelis, Antony (Tony) McAleer, Sammy Rangel, and Christian Picciolini.
+The organization was named after an online blog entitled "Life After Hate," created by Michaelis.

 From the age of 17, Arno Michaelis was deeply involved in the white power movement.
-He was a founding member of what became the largest racist skinhead organization in the world, a reverend of self-declared Racial Holy War, and lead singer of the race-metal band Centurion, selling over 20,000 CDs.
-In 2007 Michaelis began writing a reflective memoir and co-founded the online magazine Life After Hate.
+In 2007, Michaelis began writing a memoir and co-founded the online magazine Life After Hate.

-Angela King is a co-founder and the Programs Director of Life After Hate.
-King is an ex-white supremacist who struggled to forgive herself after living years as a neo-Nazi.
+Angela King is one of the organization's co-founders, is currently its Director of Special Projects, and is the only co-founder employed by Life After Hate.
+King is an ex-white supremacist who struggled to forgive herself after being a Neo-Nazi.
 King was raised in Southern Florida by parents she describes as racist and homophobic.
 King joined hate groups in her early teens after being bullied throughout school and dealing with tensions at home.
 She found people welcomed her aggressive and violent tendencies.
 After eight years of being involved with extremist groups, she was imprisoned.
-In 1988, she was involved in a robbery of an adult video store.
-After fleeing to Chicago, Illinois, she was arrested and brought back to Florida to the Federal Detention Center in Miami and sentenced in 1999 to five years.
-King was transferred from the detention center, to a county jail, on the terms she would divulge information about her former gang members.
+In 1997, she was involved in a robbery of an adult video store.
+After fleeing to Chicago, Illinois, she returned to Florida, where she was arrested and incarcerated at the Federal Detention Center in Miami.
+She was originally sentenced to seventy months but was eventually granted a reduced sentence for her cooperation.

-During her sentence, King met a Jamaican woman who was also imprisoned, who changed her mind about white supremacy.
+During her sentence, King met women who held her accountable for her beliefs but ultimately disarmed her aggression with compassion, which began the process of disengagement.
 King was released in 2001, determined to begin a new life.
-Today she is committed to help former neo-Nazis and extremists transition from a life of hate.

-Christian Picciolini was a co-founder of Life After Hate, and prominent member in the ex-extremist community.
-Originally a Chicago native, Picciolini grew up in Blue Island, Illinois.
-Picciolini was first introduced to neo-Nazi groups at the age of 14.
-The idea of being involved with a big movement appealed to him, and Picciolini later recalled how becoming a skinhead gave him an identity and purpose.
-Seven years later, at the age of 22, he began to question his beliefs and membership.
-After his wife and children left him and he began interacting with people in the groups supremacists hated, he decided to change his life.
-In 2010, he co-founded Life After Hate, with the mission of helping former neo-Nazis like himself.
+She completed three degrees, culminating in an M.A. in Issues of Social Concern, and graduated from the University of Central Florida (UCF).
+The University's literary magazine, Pegasus, interviewed her years later to explore her experiences and life's work.